 The following is for skin infections.
 Should the area redden and swell or your condition worsens, please see a doctor immediately.
 MRSA infections can lead to death and organ damage.
 However, if caught early this method can help you overcome.

-MRSA infection presents as a skin infection with redness, puffiness and sometimes an area of broken skin in the centre, much like a spider bite but without the itching.
+MRSA infection presents as a skin infection with redness, puffiness and sometimes an area of broken skin in the center, much like a spider bite but without the itching.
 Under the broken skin are often puss, inflammation, and infection.

 Antibiotic ointment is ineffective in dealing with the infection.
 The infection, if left untreated can persist for weeks, it can move to surrounding tissue, and it can spread to family members from contact with an infected wound or by sharing personal items, such as towels or razors, that have touched the infected skin.

 A chronic MRSA infection can spread, with scabbing, and scarring, while it runs down your immune system, into your bloodstream, joints, and organs.
 Antibiotics won’t take it away.
 In fact, using antibiotics to try to fight it can result in mutations that make the MRSA bacteria even stronger and more difficult to fight.
 But natural remedies like heat, herbal remedies, and essential oils are very effective in supporting your immune system to fight it.

 The antibiotic resistant bacteria that cause MRSA infections are present on the skin and in the environment.
 It is only when the body’s immune defenses are compromised, or the number of bacteria in the environment too numerous, that the body succumbs to infection.
 But once the infection takes hold, it is very difficult, by normal OTC or prescription means to eradicate.
-It often leaves a low grade infection that flares up the next time the immune system is compromised.
+It often leaves a low-grade infection that flares up the next time the immune system is compromised.
 This low-grade infection is highly contagious and likely to be passed on to other family members.

 10 MRSA natural cures